sakaki-/gentoo-on-b3/README.md

 plus of course the normal Gentoo `@system` set of tools.
 (The version numbers are Gentoo ebuilds, but they generally map 1-to-1 onto upstream package versions.)

-It is based on the 5 June 2014 stage 3 release and minimal install system from Gentoo (armv5tel), with packages updated on Thu 28 August 2014.
+It is based on the 5 June 2014 stage 3 release and minimal install system from Gentoo (armv5tel), with packages updated on Tue 21 October 2014.
+> Incidentially, the `@system` set in this release includes `app-shells/bash-4.2_p53`, which is patched against shellshock.

 The drivers for WiFi (if you have the hardware on your B3) *are* present, but configuration of WiFi in master mode (using hostapd) is beyond the scope of this short write up (see [here](http://nims11.wordpress.com/2012/04/27/hostapd-the-linux-way-to-create-virtual-wifi-access-point/) for some details).
 The relevant network service (`net.wlp1s0`) has been created on the image, but is not setup to run on boot.
 Similarly, the **lan** port (`eth1`) interface service exists on the image (`net.eth1`), but is also not setup to run on boot.
 Feel free to configure these as desired; see [this section](https://www.gentoo.org/doc/en/handbook/handbook-amd64.xml?part=1&chap=3#doc_chap3) of the Gentoo Handbook for details.